-You’ve seen it in “Rebel with a Cause” and hundreds of other movies, TV shows, and commercials. (including La La Land) The Griffith Park Observatory is an iconic landmark in Los Angeles and go-to gateway to view the universe.
+You’ve seen it in “Rebel Without a Cause” and hundreds of other movies, TV shows, and commercials. (including La La Land) The Griffith Park Observatory is an iconic landmark in Los Angeles and go-to gateway to view the universe.
 It was recently renovated and expanded, making it even more appealing.
 You wouldn’t know it by looking at it from the outside because It still looks the same as it did when I was a kid.

 The hike from Ferndell Glen

 My sister came back to LA with me on our way back from Thanksgiving in Napa and spent 2 more nights at my apartment.
 We decided to hike up to the Griffith Park Observatory from the Ferndell trail at the lower end of Western Canyon.
 The trail to the Observatory is 2 miles roundtrip, which isn’t bad, except that it’s almost 580 feet straight up.

 I wasn’t too worried about it because I’ve been walking 15,000 steps a day for months, and am in pretty good shape for someone about to turn 64.
 We took our time, stopped frequently for photo (breathing) opportunities, and enjoyed the scenery.